jsohlendorff/continuous_time_LTMLE/presentation_oslo.typ

     $

-== Practical considerations
+= Practical considerations/perspectives
 - We consider a one-step estimator based on the EIF.
 #pause
 - Simulation studies demonstrate favorable performance of the proposed procedure -- lower bias than discrete-time procedures and good coverage of confidence intervals.
 - However, variance estimation is challenging due to the censoring martingale term.

-== Perspectives
+#pause
-- Estimating the martingale term
+- Estimating the censoring martingale term
     - Undersmoothing of the estimation of the censoring compensator to avoid estimation altogether.
     - Using a machine learning methods that can handle multivariate outcomes.
 #pause
+- For simplicity, empirical process conditions and remainder term conditions are not considered in this work (work in progress).
+#pause
 - Using a TMLE approach instead of one-step approach $=>$ better because we want estimates in $[0, 1]$.
 #pause
-- Identifiability, i.e., does the target parameter have a causal interpretation?
+- Does the target parameter have a causal interpretation?
+(Identifiability)
 #pause
-- Similar ideas for other target parameters, e.g., recurrent events, restricted mean survival time, etc.
+- Other target parameters (e.g., recurrent events, restricted mean survival time, etc.).

 = Appendix
 #bibliography("references/ref.bib",style: "apa")